Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Results

 Further, we find that at $z \gtrsim 12$, the cMr of loop-seeded and uniformly sampled CS-8-0 halos are remarkably similar, which indicates that loop-seeded halos dominate the halo population in the CS-8-0 run at high redshifts.
 On the other hand, at lower redshifts, the mean concentration of all CS-8-0 halos is considerably lower than that of only the loop-seeded halos; by $z=6$, the $\Lambda$CDM halos clearly dominate the uniform sample.
 We note that this is consistent with the redshift evolution of both the simulated (Sect.~\ref{subsec:Results_HMF_SMF}) and the analytically predicted \citep{2023JiaoHao-JWST} impact of cosmic string loops on the HMFs.

 There are two main factors likely contributing to the larger concentration of loop-seeded halos.
-Firstly, as they are seeded by point-like sources, loop-seeded halos are expected to have steeper density profiles than those evolved from spatially extended $\Lambda$CDM fluctuations \citep[e.g.][]{mo2010galaxy}.
-Additionally, since the concentration parameter of a halo tends to increase over time, roughly in proportion to $a/a_i$ for a halo initially formed at the time corresponding to the scale factor $a = a_i$ \citep{2002Wechsler-cMr}, the larger concentrations of loop-seeded halos are indicative of earlier formation times.
-This is consistent with the results of our CS-8 simulations, as they are the only runs for which we find resolved halos beyond redshift $z=14$, in addition to the HMFs showing a significantly larger population of halos at the high redshifts $9 \lesssim z < 14$.
+Firstly, as they are seeded by point-like sources, loop-seeded halos are expected to have steeper density profiles than those evolved from spatially extended $\Lambda$CDM fluctuations \citep[e.g.][]{mo2010galaxy}, which we find to be the case in our simulations.
+Additionally, since the concentration parameter of a halo tends to increase over time, roughly in proportion to $a/a_i$ for a halo initially formed at the time corresponding to the scale factor $a = a_i$ \citep{2002Wechsler-cMr}, the larger concentrations of loop-seeded halos are indicative of earlier formation times.\footnote{We note that this approximate scaling relation is obtained for halos forming and evolving in a $\Lambda$CDM cosmology, and does not necessarily generalize to other cosmological models.
+We therefore explicitly investigated the evolution of loop-seeded halos in our $G\mu = 10^{-8}$ runs, and similarly found the concentration to grow roughly in proportion to the scale factor.} This is consistent with the results of our CS-8 simulations, as they are the only runs for which we find resolved halos beyond redshift $z=14$, in addition to the HMFs showing a significantly larger population of halos at the high redshifts $9 \lesssim z < 14$.

 In light of these results, an interesting question is whether the higher concentration of loop-seeded halos contributes to their larger median SHMR, as higher concentrations could lead to more rapid gas cooling in their dense inner regions, boosting the initial star formation rate in loop-seeded halos.
 This may be a potential mechanism producing the highly massive and UV-luminous galaxies found in our simulation volume (Sects.~\ref{subsec:Results_HMF_SMF} and \ref{subsec:UVLF}), or -- somewhat more speculatively -- the galaxies found by \textit{JWST}.
 We plan to investigate the mass assembly histories of loop-seeded halos and the star formation histories of their galaxies in detail in future work.